L337hium/weimarnetz-keyring/README.md

 weimarnetz-keyring
 ==================

-Collection of public ssh keys
+Collection of public ssh keys of the Weimarnetz Community.